Primary Navigation Mobile

 • Excellent ride quality

-The Mokka Electric is quiet on the move (as you’d expect), with little wind noise or tyre noise – commendable for a car designed to run both an electric powertrain and combustion engine variants.
-The steering has more weight than the Peugeot e-2008’s – a car the Mokka Electric shares its battery, motor and suspension with – and despite weighing more than a regular Mokka, bodyroll is well controlled.
+The Mokka Electric is quiet on the move (as you’d expect for an EV), with little wind noise or tyre noise – commendable for a car designed to run both an electric powertrain and combustion engine variants.
+The steering has more weight than the Peugeot e-2008’s – a car the Mokka Electric shares its battery, motor and suspension with – and bodyroll is well controlled.

-Since the car defaults to Normal mode every time you start it, this is the mode you’ll get used to, and switching to either of the other two settings means you have to adapt your driving style to suit the car’s different character.
-It’s not that the transformation is huge, but the throttle response in Power mode is that little bit faster, so you need to be a bit slower with your inputs.
+Since the car defaults to Normal mode every time you start it, this is the mode you’ll get used to, and switching to either of the other two settings means we had to adapt our driving style to suit the car’s different character.
+It’s not that the transformation is huge, but the throttle response in Power mode is that little bit faster, so we founf we needed to be a bit slower with our inputs.

-On the other hand, choosing Eco mode means the Mokka Electric feels sluggish to accelerate, so you press the throttle a little harder, which will probably cancel out any effect that the power-saving mode might deliver.
-Selecting ‘B’ mode delivers some useful energy recovery when you lift off the throttle, but it’s not strong enough for you to be able to do some one-pedal driving – you still need to apply the brakes to come to a complete stop.
+On the other hand, choosing Eco mode means the Mokka Electric feels sluggish to accelerate, and we needed to press the accelerator harder to get it upto speed.
+That probably cancels out any effect that the power-saving mode might deliver.
+Selecting ‘B’ mode delivers some useful energy recovery when lifting off the pedal, but it’s not strong enough for one-pedal driving, and brakes are needed to come to a complete stop.

 152